Gaetano Sciolari Brass & Crystal Glass Chandelier

 Designer: Angelo Gaetano Sciolari (1927-1994).

-Other versions: Also exist in a smaller version, but both are hard to find.
+Other versions: This Gaetano Sciolari brass & crystal glass chandelier also exists in a smaller version.
+Both are hard to find.

 Angelo Gaetano Sciolari

 Angelo Sciolari graduated with a degree in architecture but wanted to be a filmmaker.
 This course came to an abrupt end when in 1949 his father suddenly died and he took over the Sciolari lighting company at the age of 22.

 His first designs in the 1950s were Sputnik inspired pendants; of course it was the space age.